The major requires a minimum of 33 credit hours and completion of the seven requirements below. Students earn a B.A. degree.

 4. Elective Area or Topical Courses (6 hours): Two additional courses toward the area focus or topical focus.

 5. Course Distribution: Students must include courses from at least two different departments or programs among their six area, topical, and elective courses.
-(This is highly recommended, but not required, for students who matriculated prior to fall 2014.)
 These courses should be selected in consultation with the International Studies director.
 Previous lists of courses with international content can be found here.
 The list for the upcoming semester is emailed to majors approximately three weeks prior to the start of registration.

 7. Language Competency (0 to 16 credit hours): In addition to the 33 credit hours of International Studies course work, students must demonstrate competency in a language other than their native language.
 This may be done by: